Mini-Studies for the

 1:18 Kephas was the Aramaic name for Peter.
 Since Jews who lived in Palestine during the time of Jesus spoke Aramaic, it natural to assume Jewish-Christians would have referred to Peter by his Aramaic name, not his Greek name ("Petros" or Peter).

 St. Paul saw his ministry differently from the other traveling Christian missionaries of his time.
 Paul held that his commission to preach came directly from Christ AND the content of that preaching came directly from Christ.
 These verses from his letter to the Galatians laid out his case for direct revelation.
 Paul persecuted the church as a zealous Jew, then, through the grace of God, he received his call.
-1:15-19, however, were key to his case.
+1:15-19, however, was key to his case.
 Paul didn't confer with the leadership of the Church for three years; when he did go, he limited his time and his contacts to the leader of the Apostles (Kephas, who we know as Peter) and the leader of the mother church in Jerusalem (James, a relative of Jesus).
 Paul was so emphatic about his assertion that he sealed it by swearing an oath (1:20).

 Part of Paul's motivation to travel and evangelize lie in the directness of God's activity in his life.
 Jesus called Paul; Paul taught others what Jesus revealed to him.
 His calling and teaching has become a central part of Christian Scripture and tradition.